There are thousands of marketing tools you could use—but which marketing software should you use?

 Keep reading to see what each type of marketing software is useful for, who can benefit from it, and which pieces of marketing software you actually need to run your business.

-Savvy marketers not only use excellent marketing software, but also orchestrate it together to further increase their results.
+Savvy marketers use excellent marketing software and orchestrate it together to increase their results further.

 1. Customer relationship management (CRM) software

-Customer relationship management (CRM) software is used to manage and track customer relationships.
+Customer relationship management (CRM) software manages and tracks customer relationships.

 Has anybody followed up with that lead?
 When?
 How?
 Did they get the demo video that we sent them?
 When’s the next meeting?